divyanshkschauhan/NIMBUS-AI-ARCADE/README.md

 NUMBER PUZZLE
 ------------------------
 Experience the thrill of ai solving number puzzles with our backtracking algorithm, which ensures every move is strategic and logical.
-Here ypu can press spacebar and see our agent solve the puzzle in minimum number of moves puzzle.
-Tou can scramble the puzzle using your mouse to make it difficult for the AI
+Here you can press spacebar and see our agent solve the puzzle in minimum number of moves puzzle. you can scramble the puzzle using your mouse to make it difficult for the AI.

 Chess
 -----------